 Through the eyes of a Sports Trainer Feb 21, 2018

 I am a professional sports trainer for the Brisbane Roar Women’s league under 17’s.
-It is the feeder team to the National Women’s League for Brisbane Roar Football and where the football talent scouts search for upcoming Matilda’s to play in the Australian team.
+This is the feeder team to the National Women’s League for Brisbane Roar Football and where the football talent scouts search for upcoming Matilda’s to play in the Australian team.

-When I was young I played a lot of sport, I owned a dance school with my sister before I turned 18 years old but it wasn’t until I had my three children that I noticed things change.
+When I was young I played a lot of sport.
+I owned a dance school with my sister before I turned 18 years old but it wasn’t until I had my three children that I noticed things change.
 My time wasn’t my own as I taxied my children to their sporting grounds.
 My rule was the children had to play one sport per year and they had to stick to it for the designated season.
 This meant the children had to pick a sport that suited them, not just their friends, because they were committed for the season.

-For a while I played women’s soccer with my youngest daughter in the same team but injury was proving to reduce my play time on field and increase my talk time off field.
-So I used this to my advantage.
+For a while I played women’s soccer with my youngest daughter in the same team.
+Injuries were proving to reduce my playing time on field and increase my talk time off field.
+So I decided to used this to my advantage.

-As a sports trainer my passion for positive mindset, yoga and meditation along with strapping, warm downs and ice baths has lead me to travel away with teams.
-At the Boys Nationals each year I teach them yoga stretches and meditation as the only female delegate in the squad of 130+ players and officials.
+As a sports trainer my passion for positive mindset, yoga and meditation along with strapping, warm downs and ice baths has lead me to travel away with many teams.
+At the Boys Nationals each year I teach them yoga stretches and meditation and I am often the only female delegate in the squad of 130+ players and officials.

-One young lady (14 years old) came up to me the other day and said ‘If I walk away during training it’s because I need some time to regroup’.
+One young lady (14 years old) said ‘If I walk away during training it’s because I need time to regroup’.
 I said ‘that’s ok and thank you for letting me know.
-Can I do anything to help?’
-She said ‘No, I’ve just had a hard day today and came to training to get away from it for a while.
+Can I do anything to help?
+‘No, she replied, ‘I’ve just had a hard day today.
+I came to training to get away from it for a while.
 We cremated Dad today and everyone is at our place for it’.